ReachPooja/ReachPooja/README.md

 ## Hello!

-I am a Flutter Developer
+#### I am a Mobile Developer, specializing in Flutter.

+- Expert in writing clean code, BLoC state management, and creating dynamic and responsive UIs
-- I’m currently learning native android development
+- Currently expanding my expertise by learning native Android development
-- Apart from programming, I like to explore Mathematics
+- Passionate about programming and exploring mathematical concepts in my free time
-- Fun fact: I am a Mechanical Engineer
+- Mechanical Engineer by education, mobile developer by passion
+- Open to collaboration on Flutter and Android projects

 ### Github Stats